 3. Get in touch with nature

 Popular in Japan, forest bathing is the act of “simply being in nature, connecting with it through our senses of sight, hearing, taste, smell, and touch.”
 There’s nothing more rejuvenating than taking time out to immerse yourself in our natural environment—and the Hallett Nature Sanctuary, the Ramble, and the North Woods are absolutely perfect for doing just that.
-It’s an especially rewarding activity when you’re in the middle of the city that doesn’t sleep.
+It’s an especially rewarding activity when you’re in the middle of the city that never sleeps.

 4. Step away from your desk for lunch